Evan-Snd/Projet_1_OC/README.md

 image url
 This project also recovers the image of the product by downloading it.

+# Install package

+pip install -requirements.txt

 # Create the folder

 Before lunch the code, you need to change the path of the folder where you want to save the data ( Line 118, variable cheminDossier )

+# Create environment (GitBash)

+virtualenv nomEnv

 # Activate environment (GitBash)

-for windows : ". env1/Scripts/Activate"
+for windows : ". nomEnv/Scripts/Activate" or ". nomEnv/Scripts/activate"

 # Lunch project